 L235.
 Maybe is it “Restrictions on triose phosphate utilisation were included as an additional rate-limiting step.” or not?

-Sure, either works, but we have changed this sentence according to the suggestion.
+We believe that either wording is appropriate, but we have changed this sentence according to the suggestion.

 In the figures, in my opinion, the temporal information is missing.
 Open and closed canopies may also indicate two different forest management stands that are adjacent to each other in space.
 I think the reading could improve by adding the months “open apr-may” and “closed June” with the months in the line below.
 It is just an idea.